elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/callbacks.md

 ---

-### How can we load two scripts sequentially: the first one, and then the second one after it?
+### How can we load two scripts sequentially: the first one and the second one after it?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The natural solution would be to put the second script call inside the callback.
 Nesting the callback helps control the flow of the script loads.
-After the outer script is complete, the callback initiates the inner one.
+After the external script is complete, the callback initiates the inner one.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />